 The Colloquium is held in German.
 It is intended both for experts and an interested general public.
 The events can be attended individually.

 Prices: Colloquium ticket CHF 180 (students CHF 50) / individual events CHF 20 (students CHF 10) / concert CHF 30 (students CHF 20).
-No advance registration is required.
+This year there is a registration requirement.

 Thursday, September 26 to Sunday, September 29, 2019, all day, Hotel Waldhaus Sils